lesun90/raspberrypi-realTime-temperature-plot/README.md

 The purpose of this project is to track and plot temperature in realtime using Arduino + Raspberry Pi + temperature sensor.

-It create a webserver on Raspberry Pi to collect data from Arduino (update per ms) and display on Html page.
+It creates a webserver on Raspberry Pi to collect data from Arduino (update per ms) and display on Html page.

 A switch button connected to Raspberry Pi to capture data in a period of time.